What Is a Class Action Lawsuit?

 - Taxotere Class Action Lawsuit

-- Xarelto Class Action Lawsuit and MDL
+- Xarelto Class Action Lawsuit

 - Zofran Class Action Lawsuits